 To teach college-level psychology, most educators are expected to:

 Have a PhD in Psychology, although some schools will hire a job candidate holding at least a Master of Arts or Master of Science in Psychology, or an advanced degree with at least 15 or more credits completed in psychology.
-Qualified job candidates may also hold an advanced degree in a related discipline, such as counseling or sociology.
+Qualified job candidates may also hold an advanced degree in a related discipline, such as counselling or sociology.

-Be willing to teach multiple courses related to psychology during a school year; it is not uncommon to find a professor teach the likes of Counseling and Psychotherapy, Research Methods, Introductory Psychology, and Abnormal/Normal Psychology in a single semester.
+Be willing to teach multiple courses related to psychology during a school year; it is not uncommon to find a professor teach the likes of Counselling and Psychotherapy, Research Methods, Introductory Psychology, and Abnormal/Normal Psychology in a single semester.